Sanshain/rollup-plugin-macros-calculate/README.md

 ```

 And we also see that var fs = require("fs") also disappeared.
 It didn't even require any additional actions, because rollup is able to do tree shaking.
 Excellent!

+## Advantages:

+- Preserving the structure of the source code
+- This is not a simple replacement of a piece of code.
+This is the execution of the source code with hot substitution of fragments in compile time in such a way that a logical connection remains between the replaced fragments

+Look up usage another example [here](https://github.com/Sanshain/less-plugin-sass2less) (browser branch)